-Criteria ın tn e preceding section also apply to this sect JORC Code explanation Comment arv Mineral tenement and land tenure status • Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
-The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area. • The resu EL1115 ults are fro located at Crater Mounta nin, Lufa District, Easterr sampling within n Highlands Provi 115 has been loo ince PNG.
-I Exploration done by other parties • Acknowledgment and appraisal of exploration by other parties.
-1115 wa s first grar nted with succ essive operator s BHP E Nevera Prospect Billiton Pty Limited ired control of EL d (BHP), M lacmin ∧ Geology • Deposit type, geological setting and style of mineralisation.
+Criteria JORC Code explanation Comment ary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
+Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
+Four programs of diamond drilling were conducted at the Nevera Prospect from 1994, when EL 1115 was first granted with successive operators BHP Billiton Pty Limited (BHP), Macmin NL (Macmin) and Triple Plate Junction Plc (TPJ).
+CGN acquired control of EL1115 in 2008 Geology • Deposit type, geological setting and style of mineralisation.
 The Crater Mountain Project lies within a typical large and complex New Guinea Orogen mineralised hydrothermal system.
 Mineralisation is associated with sub-volcanic magmatic activity related to the locally prominent Nevera Igneous Complex.
 The mineralisation models identified to date are: Low sulphidation epithermal carbonate-base metal sulphide-gold Mixing Zone mineralization High sulphidation high grade epithermal quartz-pyrite-gold mineralisation (High Grade Zone "HGZ") extending from surface to several hundred metres depth, comprising a series of subvertical fractures and associated near-vertical mineralized shoots.
 Deep porphyry copper-gold mineralization.
-Drill hole Information • to the understanding of the exploration results including a reported drill ho ly of the release tabulated below.
-Significant intercep • tabulation of the following information for all Material drill holes: easting and northing of the drill hole Hole Depth (m) GridE GridN RL (m) Grid Azimuth Dip = collar NEV004 200 287955.00 9280950.00 1962 74 -50 • elevation or RL (Reduced Level - NEV009 458 287918.00 9281105.00 1930 135 -60 elevation above sea level in metres) of the drill hole collar NEV022 282 287994.00 9281002.00 1942 85 -50 • dip and azimuth of the hole NEV026 306 287982.00 9281090.00 1968 148 -45
+Drill hole Information • A summary of all information material to the understanding of the exploration results including a tabulation of the following information reported drill ho ly of the release abulated below.
+Significant inte ercepts for all Material drill holes: easting and northing of the drill hole Hole Depth (m) GridE GridN RL (m) Grid Azimuth Dip collar NEV004 200 287955.00 9280950.00 1962 74 -50 • elevation or RL (Reduced Level - NEV009 458 287918.00 9281105.00 1930 135 -60 elevation above sea level in metres) of the drill hole collar NEV022 282 287994.00 9281002.00 1942 85 -50 NEV026 306 287982.00 9281090.00 1968 148 -45 dip and azimuth of the hole 1121020 000 207502100 5201050.00 1900 110 73